Raleigh, NC Marijuana Lawyer - Wiley Nickel

 Questions your attorney will ask:

-*Update: The new budget contains an important change for many first time offenders and those with minor records charged with marijuana possession under 1/2 an ounce. if one has up to three prior convictions he or she can only now be fined for possession of marijuana.
+*Update: North Carolina law has recently changed for many first time offenders (and those with minor criminal records) charged with marijuana possession under 1/2 an ounce.
+If one has up to three prior convictions he or she can now only be fined for possession of marijuana.
+So for a first time offender a conviction for minor marijuana possession under half an ounce is a fine only offense.
 The legislature also revoked funding for court appointed lawyers or public defenders for those with minor drug charges.
 This means that many people who can't afford a lawyer will not get one for free.
 A charge like this can follow you around for a long time unless expunged.
 While jail time is no longer an option this is the kind of charge that will never look good to future employers and those searching your record.
 Call our office for a free consultation to understand how this new change in the law effects you.

-Call 1 (919) 585-1486 or e-mail our Wake County office located in Cary ( email@example.com) to schedule a free consultation with our lawyer and learn more about how we can help you through your marijuana possession or drug trafficking charge(s).
-We offer flat fee pricing and also handle expungements for our clients if they are eligible - after their case is resolved.
+Call 1 (919) 585-1486 or e-mail our Wake County Drug Crime Lawyers located in Cary ( email@example.com) to schedule a free consultation with our lawyers and learn more about how we can help you through your marijuana possession, misdemeanor drugs, felony drugs or drug trafficking charge(s).
+We offer flat fee pricing and also handle North Carolina expungements for our clients if they are eligible - after their case is resolved.